boucaron/Earthship/README.md

 - The large front can be used also to put a few thermal solar panels for the purpose of the hot water, but it can also be used *on-demand* during the night or the day if the water tank is well insulated, for instance reusing the previous discussed heat-exchangers.
 Most likely it will be more effective on Spring and Fall to reduce the need to heat the Earthship.

 ### Humidity
-- Loam and other Earth based materials can be used to control the humidity inside the building.
-Loam is also providing a large thermal mass.
-It can be used in the green house, the bathroom and of course in the rooms (see. *Minke Gernot - Building with earth design and technology of a sustainable architecture*)
+- Loam mortar can be used to control the humidity inside the building.
+Loam mortar is also providing a large thermal mass.
+It can be used in the green house, the bathroom and of course in the rooms (see. *Minke Gernot - Building with earth design and technology of a sustainable architecture*).
+Of course it needs protection from direct contact with water, Lime based mortar can be used in such case (Takelakt for the bathroom for instance).
+- Loam/Earth based floor in the Greenhouse, same idea Thermal mass and the humidity buffering/regulation.

 ### Structure
 - Design for Earth Quakes, stiffer structure for instance Front/South part may need a structural pier every 4 meters, ring beams, shape of the walls ...etc...

+### Shape/Orientation
+- The shape of the Earthship may be improved according to the orientation, according to the east or to the west, according to other buildings/trees.